Where is the Equestrian Center in relation to the main campus?

 What kinds of riding may I participate in at Mount Holyoke?

 Mount Holyoke offers instruction in hunter seat equitation, dressage and western.
-Several of our instructors are experienced eventing riders and coaches.
+Several of our instructors are experienced eventing riders and coaches as well.
 While it is not our main focus, eventing riders will find excellent instruction at Mount Holyoke.

 How much experience do I need to have to ride at Mount Holyoke?

 None.
 The Mount Holyoke Equestrian Center has a very strong beginner-riding program.
 Lessons are taught to riders of all levels.
 An individual new to riding may even try out for one of the riding teams.
 Students who have never ridden will be taught basic control of the horse while mounted and while on the ground.
-They will learn grooming techniques, parts of the tack and other important horsemanship skills.
+They will learn grooming techniques, tacking and un-tacking and other important horsemanship skills.

 Are there scholarships available for riding at Mount Holyoke?

 There are modest scholarships available to offset the cost of riding lessons students are cautioned about relying on a scholarship to pay for their riding class as the funds vary from semester to semester and there are no guarantees that applicants will receive one.
 Applications are available in the spring and fall.
 However, there are no riding scholarships that will cover academic tuition, as the College does not offer athletic merit scholarships.